Learn-Write-Repeat/Open-contributions/Jahnavi_ML/Jahnavi_logisticRegression_ML.md

 - we take linear combination (or weighted sum of the input features)
 - we apply the sigmoid function to the result to obtain a number between 0 and 1
 - this number represents the probability of the input being classified as "Yes"
-- instead of RMSE, the cross entropy loss function is used to evaluate the results
+- instead of RMSE, the cross entropy loss function is used to evaluate the results.